 Cross-country skiing and snowshoeing around Pinedale can be described as scenic with ample solitude, but don’t be fooled by that description.
 Pinedale is a gem of a ski town.
 Skiers can hit the trails from the south end of Fremont Lake, Kelly Park or White Pine for packed and tracked snow or untouched fresh powder.

-Lander is a thriving ski community offering plenty of backcountry options in the Wind River Range, or on 10 kilometers of packed and tracked trails 22 miles south of town off of Highway 28.
+Lander is a thriving ski community offering plenty of backcountry options in the Wind River Range, or on 6 miles of packed and tracked trails 22 miles south of town off of Highway 28.

 What’s not to love about skiing on the edge of Yellowstone?
 From Cody you can find cross-country ski and snowshoe trails that start from Sleeping Giant Ski Area and Pahaska Tepee Resort near the east entrance to the park.
-There are over 25 kilometers of groomed trails through the forest here, offering fun and challenging terrain.
+There are over 15 miles of groomed trails through the forest here, offering fun and challenging terrain.